arhat-dev/credentialfs/docs/pm/bitwarden.md

 - [x] Custom Fields
 - [x] Attachments

-__NOTE:__ This app will not handle name collisions, please make sure the listed targets are unique in your vault, or you won't get correct updates.
+__NOTE:__ This app will not handle name collisions, please make sure the listed targets are unique in your vault, or you probably won't get correct data and updates.

 ## Config